pwang55/Stacking/README.md

         -POS_MERR3=3.0			Max position uncertainty for SCAMP 3rd SAME_CRVAL (arcmin)

-	-subtractbackground=Y		SWarp will subtract background (N will not).
-Default Y
+	-subtractbackground=N		SWarp will not subtract background (Y will)
 ```

 ---------------------------------------------------------------